 The principle here is simple.
 You should use three elements from the panel: Range of sight, Colored Display, and Tilt.

 Your range of sight should be determined by the most distant point calculated from the given location.
-If, for instance, the furthest hill is located 145km, I wouldn’t go beyond 150km with my range of sight.
+If, for instance, the furthest hill is located at 145km, I wouldn’t go beyond 150km with my range of sight.
 The default range of sight, when launching the panorama generator is 300km, but in order to make this color, range compressed it’s better to cut it down to our most distant point visible unless it exceeds the default value.

 Another important step is the color scale range.
 Just beneath the thick, you have an option to determine the upper limit for your scale.
 At this stage, you should consider local topography and reduce the colored distance to the features being closer than covered on your screen.
 It will be at most 1-15km or so.
 Next, if still, some stranger colors appear in our panorama frame, we can tilt our view up a bit, about 0,5 or 1 degree until they go out of our panorama bounds.
 It does look pretty much as you see below (Pic.
 3 – 4).

 Following these steps, we should make the most from this one color being at the top of a whole scale, which has been discerned only by its brightness.

-Unfortunately, the color scale will be still visible on the right-hand side, and it will look strange with a whole palette confined to the very few kilometers, whereas the whole range is described by one color only.
+Unfortunately, the color scale will be still visible on the right-hand side, and it will look strange with a whole palette confined to a very few kilometers, whereas the whole range is described by one color only.

 Look at the full panorama below (Pic.
 5).